 - Weight: 296 grams.

 Jabra has gained a lot of renown in recent years thanks to its great in-ear headphones and now they are entering the premium over-ear market with the Jabra Elite 85h.
 This model offers excellent noise cancellation, outstanding battery life and many smart features.

 The Jabra Elite 85h comes to compete with the best Bluetooth ANC headsets, such as the Sony WH or the Bose QC.
-The competition is stiff, but they manage to place themselves at the top because of their stellar performance.
-In this review we tell you about all its features, pros and cons.
+The competition is stiff, but they manage to place themselves at the top thanks to their stellar performance.
+In this review we tell you about all their features, pros and cons.

 The Jabra Elite 85h headset looks like a premium product at first glance.
 They are available in titanium black, golden beige and blue.
 They have a minimalist and elegant design.
 The color changes only slightly on the extendable arms and subtle logos on the sides of the band.

 They are made of hard plastic, although the arms have a metallic appearance.
 They are resistant, flexible and fit any user well.
 They do not cause any discomfort and are ideal for prolonged use.